Partnerships with over 50 leading Canadian insurance providers

 Insurance for e-commerce

 At Zensurance, we’re here to help.
-More than 100,000 entrepreneurs have trusted us to protect their businesses and cover their needs with comprehensive coverage.
-We’re on a mission to make insurance as accessible as possible, which is why we’ve created this guide to help you get started with e-commerce insurance.
+More than 100,000 entrepreneurs have trusted us to protect their businesses with comprehensive e-commerce insurance coverage.

 As an online business owner, you need a policy that can withstand international shipments, customer relations, and general liabilities.